M-JULIANI/geojson-sandbox/README.md

 ### Prerequisites

 - You will need to have `node` and `npm` installed.
-- You will need a my .env file which contains the mapbox api key.
+- You will need a my .env file which contains the mapbox api key, should come with the zip file.

 ## Commands